ValerieSt/landscape/README.md

 # landscape

-Script to automate google search
+'google-input-output.py' is a python script that automates a google search

 Input: csv file with countries or company names in first column, column title 'input'